Ascerte/Tensorflow-Stock-Price-Prediction-Challenge/README.md

 # Tensorflow-Stock-Price-Prediction-Challenge
-The repository for the Stock Prices prediction challenge using a Multilayer Perceptron in Tensorflow
+The repository for the Stock Prices prediction challenge using a Multilayer Perceptron in Tensorflow by Siraj Raval on [youtube](https://www.youtube.com/watch?v=9gBC9R-msAk&list=PL2-dafEMk2A6QKz1mrk1uIGfHkC1zZ6UU&index=4)